CORPORATE LEADERSHIP IS CHANGING

 In their development journey, leaders and those who support them, will work more from a genuine position of curiosity and doubt, than an apparent position of certainty and expertise.

 For this reason, the development of mechanistic leadership tools and techniques will decline even further.
 In their place, leaders will develop mega-cognitive capabilities (like critical thinking, collective intelligence and learning power), and meta-affective capabilities (like ethics, empathy and collaborative inquiry), too.

-As artificial intelligence accelerates and our collective responsibilities grow, these meta-capabilities will be critical in our need to ‘stand back, step up, see more, and do more good’.
+As artificial intelligence accelerates and our collective responsibilities grow, these meta-capabilities will be critical in our need to '

 INTO THE UNKNOWN